gabeg805/atlasbar/c++/README.md

 If you have any problems, feel free to email me at 'gabeg@bu.edu'.

 ==================
 Potential Problems
 ==================

-Unknown
+- Occasionally, DWM resets and all windows move to the first workspace.

 =====
 To-Do
 =====

 - Sometimes the volume icon mistakes a mocp pid, fix this

-- the tags reset to 1 sometimes
+- Check which is faster, socket or semaphore (or alternative IPC)
+- Remove file opening and printing to stuff.txt